 Gozo is the small island to the NW of the main island |

 Anyway there we were across the North West Frontier on a ferry bound for Mgarr Harbour.
-There we were bundled into a bus - a small diversion to say we are back driving on the left side of the road, very confusing - and driven through winding streets at rather a breakneck pace out into the countryside where we visited Ta' Pinu Church.
-This church was built by public subscription following a miracle in 1883 involving a spinster, Karmni Grima, and a small chapel located on the site; that original chapel has been incorporated into the larger church.
-Outside the church are great sweeping walls covered in mosaics and inside the church all the images inside are mosaics not paintings and they really glow.
+There we were bundled into a bus - as a small diversion we are back driving on the left side of the road, very confusing - and driven through winding streets at rather a breakneck pace out into the countryside where we visited Ta' Pinu Church.
+This church was built by public subscription following a miracle in 1883 involving a spinster, Karmni Grima, and a small chapel located on the site.
+That original chapel has been incorporated into the larger church.
+Outside the church are great sweeping walls covered in mosaics and inside the church all the images are mosaics not paintings and they really glow.

 |